-This fellowship enables the fellow to become proficient in the evaluation and management of male and female incontinence, urethral strictures and trauma, as well as all morbidities suffered by patients who have undergone treatment for urologic and pelvic malignancies.
+This fellowship enables the learner to become proficient in the evaluation and management of male incontinence, urethral strictures, and trauma reconstruction, as well as all morbidities suffered by patients who have undergone treatment for urologic and pelvic malignancies.
 This includes both medical and surgical treatments for:

 - Male and female incontinence